Global Internships: Paris, France

 Internship

-The Global Internships team works one-on-one with you to find an internship that matches your career goals, interests, and experience level.
+The Global Internships team works one-on-one with you to find an internship based on your academic background, experience, interests, as well as employer needs and availability.
 Internships in Paris are available in a wide variety of fields and internship placement is guaranteed.
-Limited English-language placements are available; most placements will require French-language skills.
+There will be two tracks for internship placements:

 Examples of past internships: